VerifiedarXiv:2312.0075224 min

 If the state is a fixed size, doesn’t Mamba forget the distant past?

 It compresses, the way an RNN does.
-The bet is that selection makes the compression smart: the gate keeps the few tokens that matter and drops filler, so the fixed-size state spends its room on signal.
+Selection is meant to make the compression smart: the gate keeps the few tokens that matter and drops filler, so the fixed-size state spends its room on signal.
 On synthetic recall it extrapolates to a million tokens; on tasks needing exact lookup of arbitrary past tokens, attention’s full cache still has an edge.

 ?